JOEL ON TRANSPORTATION

 Overview

-We face climate change and a massive pivot from gasoline to electric (and self-driving) cars.
-It’s time to invest in many different modes of transportation that fit everyone’s needs while saving the environment:
+As we face climate change, it’s time to invest in many different modes of transportation that fit everyone’s needs while saving the environment:

 • A citywide network of protected bike lanes.
 Safe passage will make biking a viable option for people of all ages, especially with electric and pedal assist bikes.

-• A more efficient, robust, and solvent Muni.
-Not everyone can ride a bike and public transit is a lifeline for many.
+• A fully funded Muni that is more efficient, robust, and solvent.
+Public transit is a lifeline for many.

 • Build more subway tunnels and bus rapid transit lanes, while ensuring infrastructure projects don’t become boondoggles.